matanbroner/CIS22C_FinalProject/Timo/README.txt

 temp.setCT(std::stoi(tempString));

-I realized I'm not displaying data vs calorie target but instead just displaying data and I can't easily just write a whole thing to do that so I'm sticking with just displaying data and displaying averages...
+I realized I'm not displaying data vs calorie target but instead just displaying data and I can't easily just write a whole thing to do that so I'm sticking with just displaying a week of data and displaying averages...

 ===========
 graph usage